Potter’s Field 7

 Writers and Artists Guidelines

 Hiraeth Publishing is looking for stories and illustrations for Potter’s Field 7, a print anthology of tales from the graveyard.
 This volume will be the seventh in the Potter’s Field series.
-This anthology is scheduled to be published on 1 August 2021 in trade paperback format with a color cover, and black and white interior illustrations.
+This anthology is scheduled to be published in trade paperback format with a color cover, and black and white interior illustrations.
 Potter’s Field 7 is edited by Tyree Campbell.
 Please note that horror fiction written in the third person stands the best chance for acceptance.

 “They” say that there are no new plots or stories anywhere.
 “They” may be right, but you are the only you there is, so send us a story as only you can tell it, one that’s atmospheric and highly entertaining, has fascinating characters, one that takes place in a unique location or time period.